OpenSecuritySummit/oss2018/content/tracks/Misc/working-sessions/job-fair.md

 track        : Misc
 topics       :
 when_day     : Wed
-when_time    : PM-1
+when_time    : DS-3
-technology   :
-session_slack:
-categories   :
+room_id      : table-3
 description  : Meet companies that are hiring at the Summit status       : review-content             # draft, review-content, done organizers   :